hartenthaler/hh_imprint/README.md

 2. Download the [latest release](https://github.com/hartenthaler/hh_imprint/releases/latest)
 3. Unzip the package into your `webtrees/modules_v4` directory of your web server
 4. Rename the folder to `hh_imprint`
 5. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Website/Footers</span>, and find the module.
-It will be called "Imprint".
+It will be called "Legal Notice".
 Check if it has a tick for "Enabled".
 6. Click at the wrench symbol and add all desired information fields
-7. Maybe you like to deactivate the module "contact information" (depending whether you have activated this in the imprint module).
+7. Maybe you like to deactivate the module "contact information" (depending whether you have activated this in the "Legal Notice" module).
 8. Finally, click SAVE, to complete the installation.

 <a name="upgrade"></a>